fzakaria/fzakaria.com/_posts/2026-07-27-the-mean-means-nothing.md

 Now we have a problem, and the problem is that _everyone is right_.
 The mean says the change is a mild regression.
 The median (p50), says the change is a big-win, the typical request got **nearly twice as fast**.
-The p99 says it's a SEV, the worst requests more than doubling.
+The p99 says it's a SEV[^1], the worst requests more than doubling.

 The mean and the median, computed from the very same numbers, point in _opposite directions_.